-The Lumley Ghost: A most unusual ghost story that caused great debate in A Facebook group, ‘Afterlife Answers’ also expounded the boundaries of the ghost debate.
-The topic of ghosts and hauntings, which led to some fascinating debates on what exactly a ‘ghost’ was brought with it great controversy of opinion, What is a ghost?
+The Lumley Ghost: A most unusual ghost story that caused great debate in a Facebook group, ‘Afterlife Answers’ and also expounded the boundaries of the ghost debate.
+The topic of ghosts and hauntings, which led to some fascinating debates on what exactly a ‘ghost’ is, brought with it great controversy of opinion.
+What is a ghost?
 Could it be an Earth-bound entity, forever doomed to wander a specific location?
 Might a ghost be simply an ‘angelic spirit’ of some kind, or perhaps there for one particular purpose?

 The Lumley Ghost Story - A Most Unusual Case

 One of the oddest accounts that I’ve come across is a historical account of paranormal activity from the 17th century, known as ‘The Lumley Ghost’, or sometimes as ‘The Chester Le Street Ghost’.
 While, at first glance, the tale has the aura of a fictional drama, this account was well-documented at the time and relayed in several books over subsequent years.

 So, let’s go back to the year, 1630 in the English county of Durham (towards the top right bit of England) and a village known as Lumley.
 Living here at this time was a man called John Walker.
 John was a widower and – much to the consternation of the local villagers – now shared his home with a much-younger, female relative called Anne Walker.
 Naturally, rumors circulated widely, in the lanes and inns of Lumley, concerning the true nature of their relationship and, for whatever personal reasons, it somehow became common knowledge that Anne had fallen pregnant.